zyachel/libremdb/README.md

 There's a [docker image](https://github.com/PussTheCat-org/docker-libremdb-quay) made by [@TheFrenchGhosty](https://github.com/TheFrenchGhosty) for [PussTheCat.org's instance](https://libremdb.pussthecat.org).
 You can use that as well.

+OR

+Use the pre-built images from github packages using `docker pull ghcr.io/zyachel/libremdb:latest` to pull latest images.

 ## Miscellaneous

 ### Automatic redirection